 Question #1 every year: When is the best time for fall foliage in New England?
-Based on this set of loose parameters, it’s an easy Question… October, Of Course!
+Based on this set of loose parameters, it’s an easy Question… Late September and October, Of Course!

 Rarely is anyone happy with that answer though, and they want a more specific date range down to a week or even a particular weekend?

-Now you are asking the 24 million dollar question!
-But I usually tell folks this on the blog: Columbus Day weekend is the most heavily traveled weekend for two reasons.
+Now they are asking the 24 million dollar question!
+The autumn colors rarely show up at the same time each year.
+I usually tell all my readers, this: Visiting on CDW or Columbus Day Weekend is the most heavily traveled weekend for two reasons.

-- Second, this weekend (or week) is usually the start of when you will find the broadest tract of peaking fall colors across VT, NH and ME (not to mention the Berkshires of MA)
+- Second, this weekend (or week) is usually the start of when you will find the broadest tract of peaking fall colors across VT, NH and ME (not to mention the Berkshires and north central Masschusetts)

 You will see that bright red corresponds to the Peak colors and it covers a very broad area of Northern New England.
 Now please keep this in mind this is nothing more than a good guesstimate of what the fall colors will do in any given year.

 If you look at the small calendar in the corner it’s centered on 7 Oct.
-So in theory you should have a really good chance of finding great color.
+So in theory you should have a really good chance of finding great color during this time period.

 What the maps don’t tell you?